Kadam-Kshitij/LearnCpp/Readme.md

 Const objects can call only const member functions.<br>
 Non-const objects can call both const and non-const member functions.<br>
 <br>
-If a member function does not modify the member variables but is not defined as const,<br>
+If a member function does not modify the member variables but is not defined as const, then const objects cannot access the function.<br>
+It is possible to overload two functions with same name and signature but dirrerent constness.<br>
-then const objects cannot access the function.<br>
+Const object will call the const function and non const objects will call the non const function.<br>
 <br>
 ## Access Specifiers
 The members of struct are public by default.<br>